The Specialization in International and Development Economics

 International Monetary Policy)

-or Political Economy of Development
+(or Political Economy of Development if you have undergraduate courses

 3) Applied Econometrics